deepanshugit7/NullCall/README.md

 socketRef.current = io('https://your-backend-url.com');
 ```

----

 ## Limitations & Known Behaviours

 - **2 users per room max.** NullCall is designed for 1-on-1 calls.
 A third person trying to join will be rejected with an error.
 - **No persistent state.** Rooms live in memory.
 Restarting the server clears all rooms.
 - **STUN only.** The current ICE config uses Google's public STUN servers.
 For users behind strict NATs or corporate firewalls, a TURN server would improve reliability.
 - **Local network only** by default (if backend is `localhost`).
 Deploy the backend to a public server for remote calls.

----

-## License

-MIT — do whatever you want with it.